 Department of Film and Media Studies

-Film and Media Studies (FMS) is an interdisciplinary program in the College of Arts and Sciences designed to give students a broad understanding of film and media history, theory, and criticism.
-An interdisciplinary program, the FMS curriculum is built around a core of Film and Media Studies courses and a rich variety of electives, including offerings in the Departments of Anthropology, African and African American Studies, English, Communication, History, and Modern Languages, as well as in the College of Journalism and Mass Communication and the College of Fine Arts.
+Film and Media Studies (FMS) is an interdisciplinary program in the Dodge College of Arts and Sciences designed to give students a broad understanding of film and media history, theory, and criticism along with developing creative skills in film and media production.
+The curriculum consists of a core of FMS courses plus a rich variety of FMS electives, as well as offerings from the Departments of Anthropology, African and African American Studies, English, Communication, History, Modern Languages, and courses in the Gaylord College of Journalism and Mass Communication and the Weitzenhoffer College of Fine Arts.
 The comprehensive undergraduate degree provides students with the knowledge and skills required for careers in media-related fields, film production, academics, or other jobs in the liberal arts and humanities.

 Programs & Facilities